apfaudio/tiliqua/gateware/docs/custom_dsp.rst

     - On line 2: ``x * (rho - z)``
     - On line 3: ``x * y``

 To share one tile amongst both statements, we could split them into a state machine and do one after the other.
-What's is the left-hand side remains the same, so the input only needs to be multiplexed on the right-hand side.
+What's nice is the left-hand side remains the same, so the input only needs to be multiplexed on the right-hand side.

 .. warning::

-    **TODO**: Finish this section on multiplier sharing.
-For now, if you are curious to see some examples of multiplier sharing, I suggest taking a look at the implementation of :class:`tiliqua.dsp.SVF` and how it is used with :class:`tiliqua.dsp.mac.RingClient` in the `polysyn` example bitstream.
+    **TODO: write this section on multiplier sharing**.

+    For now, if you are curious to see some examples of multiplier sharing, I suggest taking a look at the implementation of :class:`tiliqua.dsp.SVF` and :doc:`dsp/mac` module as used in the `polysyn` example bitstream.
+You'll find mechanisms for sharing multipliers both within and amongst different cores (e.g. sharing 1 multiplier amongst 8 different DSP blocks).